These Photos Show Why Mozambique Is So Beloved for Its Beaches

 Fernando, from Bazaruto Island, is part of Kisawa’s kitchen team and works as a chef at the main terrace, one of four restaurants available to guests.
 “I’m proud of this place.
 I face many challenges in life but accept them and am doing my whole job from the heart.”

-Michelle Heimerman is the photo editor of AFAR.
+Michelle Heimerman is the director of photography for Afar.
 Previously, she’s held senior visual editor roles at Bon Appétit and Saveur Magazine.
 She is also on the advisory board of Lens on Life, a nonprofit organization, and has led photography workshops for youth at Za’atari Refugee Camp in Jordan and Yaoundé, Cameroon.

 From Our Partners